olcf/TitanGPULife/README.md

 George Ostrouchov, Don Maxwell, Rizwan A. Ashraf, Christian Engelmann, Mallikarjun Shankar, and James H. Rogers.
 2020.
 GPU Lifetimes on Titan Supercomputer: Survival Analysis and Reliability.
 In Proceedings of the International Conference for High Performance Computing, Networking, Storage and Analysis (SC '20).
 Association for Computing Machinery, New York, NY, USA

+If using this data or code, please cite the above paper in your work.

 - Includes R code to generate graphics for paper and additional analyses
   - See code/README for instructions
 - Includes original Titan GPU reliability data on over 100,000 collective hours of operation